usnistgov/trec-browser/browser/src/docs/trec22/crowd/overview.md

 {==

 In 2013, the Crowdsourcing track partnered with the TREC Web Track and had a single task to crowdsource relevance judgments for a set of Web pages and search topics shared by the Web Track.
-This track overview describes the track and provides analysis of the track’s results.

 ==}